neondatabase/website/content/docs/reference/oauth-integration.md

    - Modify Projects
    - Delete Projects
 4. Whether or not you will be making API calls from a backend
-5. Logo: an image that will be displayed on Neon's OAuth consent when users want to authorize your app to access their Neon account
+5. Logo: an image to be displayed on Neon's OAuth consent dialog when users authorize your app to access their Neon account.

 After your application has been reviewed, we will get in touch with you and provide you with two credentials: a client ID and a client secret.
 These credentials are sensitive and should be stored securely.